 When you come to sell your new car on, the painful truth is it's going to be worth an awful lot less than you paid for it.
 What it’s worth is the residual value, the difference between that and what you originally paid is known as depreciation, and it can be a big factor when you're looking at the total running costs of a car.
 The impact of depreciation means it always pays to do your homework before you buy.

 For example, a car might have an attractively low economy figure and a promising asking price, but if the car is worth £20,000 new and just £5,000 when you want to sell it on then the total cost of ownership could be a lot higher than you expect.
 That £5,000 used valuation would be known in the trade as your car’s residual value.

 The worst depreciating models by a long way are electric cars - retaining just 17.1 per cent of their new price on average.
-MPVs and family cars tend to do badly as well, although their retained values are much better than those of electric cars.
+MPVs and family cars tend to do badly as well, although their retained values are still much better than those of electric cars.

 The lists are compiled using the latest information from CAP, and are based on predicted residual values as a percentage of the new price at three years/30,000 miles.